Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Slope plot: a type of line chart used to detect changes in linear slopes between groups.

 Sobel test: a test that has been proposed to assess the significance of the indirect effect in a mediation model.
-Due to its parametric nature and reliance on unstandardized path coefficients, the test is not applicable in a PLS-SEM context.
+However, research has dismissed the Sobel test for evaluating mediation analysis results of regression models and PLS-SEM.

 Specific indirect effect: describes an indirect effect via one single mediator in a multiple mediation model.